Bleeding canker of horse chestnut: Disease Incidence

-The Forestry Commission undertook a survey in 2007 to assess how widely trees are affected.
-It confirmed that bleeding canker on horse chestnuts is now very widespread with around 49% of all the trees assessed showing symptoms to some degree.
-The extent of the disease also varies in different parts of Britain.
+In 2007, The Forestry Commission undertook a survey to assess how widely trees in Britain are affected by the upsurge in bleeding canker.
+Survey results show that the disease was widespread with around 49% of all trees assessed showing symptoms to some degree.
+The results also showed that the disease incidence varied in different parts of Britain.

 |Region||Rural locations||Urban locations|